uvokin33/Test-Server/README.md

 ```
 get requiest to '/books/all' - show list of books with all info
 get requiest to '/books/list' - show books titles and id
+get requiest to '/books/list/page/:id' - get page with books (3 books on page)
 get requiest to '/books/:id' - show detailed info for selected book
 ```